Invoices-Manager/Invoices-Manager-API/README.md

 8. Change the `Expiration` to your own Expiration (in minutes)
 9. Save and close the file

+10. Connect via shell to you Database-Server
+11. Create a Database
+12. use {databaseName}
-10. Open the `SqlDb.sql` file and copy the content
+13. Open the `SqlDb.sql` file and copy the content
-11. Paste the content into your database and execute it
+14. Paste the content into your shell and execute it

 12. Run the `InvoicesManagerAPI` file